cfpb/development/guides/installing-python.md

 brew install pyenv-virtualenvwrapper
 ```

 **Note:** pyenv-virtualenvwrapper is not strictly required, depending on how you wish to manage your virtualenvs.
 See the [notes in the pyenv-virtualewrapper README](https://github.com/pyenv/pyenv-virtualenvwrapper#pyenv-virtualenvwrapper).
 Some of our documentation assumes `virtualenvwrapper` exists, so this guide installs it.
-You will see a deprecation warning when using `mkvirtualenv`:

 ## Configuring pyenv